 Our primary concern is for the well-being and safety of our entire Curry Community.
-Since our student, faculty and staff commuters travel from many different locations and since weather-related travel conditions may vary widely, all should use their own judgment and discretion regarding storm travel.
-If the College is open and employees decide not to travel, they may use a vacation day or personal day if available.
-We urge everyone to make responsible decisions based on the situation and their needs, and to keep their supervisor informed.
+Since our student, faculty, and staff commuters travel from many different locations and since weather-related travel conditions may vary widely, all should use their own judgment and discretion regarding travel during inclement weather.